capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

               └── tasks
 {% endprism %}

+Your new Capfile will automatically any tasks from any *.cap files in lib/capistrano/tasks.

 ### 4. Configure your server addresses in the generated files.

 We'll just work with the staging environment here, so you can pretend that